gpozzetti/dummy_user_model/README.md

 ###

+### Description of the new features
+ - profile color:
+   * we allow the user to select in between 4 different themes, additionnaly to the default one which is common to the rest of the website
+   * the color is applied on the background of the block defined in profile page. we keep the outter-border common to the rest of the website
+ - birthday:
+   * interpreted here as the next birthday date in the year and the following year.
+   * however, it is given the possibility to the user to choose anydate 27 years later the current time.
+   * we also allow the user to select a date in the past, to play a bit with negative numbers ... or to count the number of days, hours, minutes, seconds passed since last birthday.
+Again, limited to -27 years -> if a user put a date exactly at the limit and connect even 1 or 2 days later, the countdown may show strange behavior. however, negative numbers are here just to play a bit with javascript
+   * as we speak of birthday, as any children, we consider that gifts are due in the leap second after midnight on the actual birthday :)
+   * it is initialised at the date-time of creation of user.
+Indeed, we consider that the birtday is too personal data to be exposed on sign-up.
+We added a consent for this data.
+ - countdown:
+   * the countdown calculate the number of days, hours, minutes, seconds separated by current time and the date of the birthday.
+   * despite all datetimes are calculated in utc in the backend, the countdown of the frontend performs the offset depending on the locales of the user.
+###

 ### Definition of functional unit tests
 I did not find the usefulness of configuring a testing framework here, given the small number of features and low time I can allocate.
 Therefore, tests are manual and UI oriented, based on *User Stories* defined here below.
 Described as below.